dmhenaopa/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

     cat file.sql | mysql -hlocalhost -uroot -p

+Some of the files additionally require that you pass the name of the database with which you want to work or that you want to modify.
+In these cases the execution will be like this:

+cat 3-list_tables.sql | mysql -hlocalhost -uroot -p mysql

 A short description of each script:
 + 0-list_databases.sql: A script that lists all databases of your MySQL server.